 Photos and a video are available in the Gallery tab.

 The history of the Estey Organ is somewhat murky, it is a combination of oral history and documented events.
-We were told that the organ came to Good Shepard Church, East Chicago, from the church in New Carlisle IN, which is between Laporte and South Bend.
-That church, St. Mary’s, was actually moved to E. Chicago via barge, railroad car and horse drawn wagons to the East Chicago site in 1907-1908 or 1914-1915 depending on the source.
+We were told that the organ came to Good Shepard Church, East Chicago, from the church in New Carlisle IN, which is between Laporte and South Ben, with perhaps a stopover at St. Alban’s Mission in Indiana Harbor.
+The New Carlise church, St. Mary’s, was actually moved to E. Chicago via barge, railroad car and horse drawn wagons to the East Chicago site in 1907-1908 or 1914-1915 depending on the source.
 The Good Shepard Organist said her grandmother remembers as a child seeing the horse drawn wagons pulling the church building from the railroad several blocks away to the final site.
 As noted above, the serial number would place the manufacturing date around 1925.
 All of the dates in the foregoing are much earlier than that.
 As they say “your guess is as good as mine”.

 Here is an indpendant evaluation from someone who has restored a number of reed organs.